maxatome/wifimgr/README.md

 Add some features to [wifimgr-1.11](http://opal.com/freebsd/ports/net-mgmt/wifimgr/):

+- Shift-click-1 on a network checkbox select/unselect all networks with the same SSID;
 - new button "Hide unavailable"/"Show all" button to display only available networks or available+recorded networks (by default displays available+recorded networks);